-Why you should consider avoiding Cross-domain tracking?
+Why should you consider avoiding Cross-domain tracking?

 What makes online businesses successful is Digital Marketing.
 More specifically, Digital Analytics.
-Your ability to get feedback from your user to help you further improve your service or product to help them solve their problem, etc. must be efficient and make them happier.
+Your ability to get feedback from your user to help you further improve your service or product to help them solve their problem, etc., must be efficient and make them happier.
 And as a result of their happiness, you will get compensated.

 Why Digital Marketing or Digital Analytics or Google Analytics?